KnotATypo/Telegram-Bots/README.md

 - `BOT_API_URL`: The base URL for the bot API.
 This will be https://api.telegram.org if you're using the cloud API, otherwise it will be your local instance such as http://localhost:8081.
+- `DATABASE_PATH`: The path to the SQLite database file used by bots that require persistent storage.
 - `*_BOT_TOKEN`: The API TOKEN for the given bot.
 This is obtained from BotFather through `/mybots` > Select your bot > API Token.
 - `*_BOT_SECRET`: The API secret for the given bot.
 This is set by you when you create the webhook for your bot (